06 Nov China Accepted To IMF & SDR

 - They are used as a “placeholders” for the obligations they cover.

-- Read my two previous blogs from October 2015 and December 2015
+- Read my previous blog from October 2015.

 The IMF’s requirements for China to be part of the IMF and the SDR are: